AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 2. You are responsible for configuring your information technology and computer programmes to access our Services and to use your own virus protection software.

-3. If you become aware of any exploits, bugs or vulnerabilities, please inform bounty@safe.global.
+3. If you become aware of any exploits, bugs or vulnerabilities, please inform support@ash.center.

 4. You must not misuse our Services by knowingly introducing material that is malicious or technologically harmful.
 If you do, your right to use our Services will cease immediately.